Szczytu/RFID-Enabled-Automated-Iron-Temperature-Control/README.md

 - Ki is for eliminating the long-term error

 > [!IMPORTANT]
-> Start with ki, if the system responds quickly enough, go to setting the kd coefficient and then ki
+> To adjust system start with Ki, if the system responds quickly enough, go to setting the Kd coefficient and then ki
-> Find in the main.py file the dictionary uid_to_setpoint = {} and add the UID of your TAG and the temperature it should represent.
+> The dictionary uid_to_setpoint = {} is for add the UID of your TAG and the temperature it should represent.

 > [!WARNING]
 > If you add operations to your code that require more processing time by the Raspberry Pi, pay attention to the Maximum Faring Delay.
 Exceeding this limit may cause desynchronization with the sinusoidal signal, which will affect the stability and accuracy of the system..